metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 4. The player decides whether to stick with their initial choice or switch to the last unpicked door (player decision 2).
 5. Game outcome is determined by whether the final player-selected door reveals either a prize (win) or a goat (loss).

 We should note some key characteristics of this formulation.
-First, a natural but flawed formulation might state that all the player does is pick a door (decision 1) then pick another door (decision 2).
-Instead, I've stated the player picks a door (decision 1) then they decide whether to switch doors (decision 2).
-This distinction is vital because it acknowledges that Monty's reveal provides information that can help our win chances if we know to heed it.
-Second, there's randomness implied in steps 1 - 3.
-That is, the prize door is selected at random (step 1), the player picks their initial door at random (step 2/player decision 1), and monty occasionally reveals a goat at random (step 3).
-Note that step 3 includes randomization a third of the time, specifically whenever the player first picked the prize door and thus leaves Monty to decide between one of two goats to reveal.
+First, an initial naive formulation might simply have that the player simply picks a door twice, with Monty doing something or other in between.
+Instead, I've stated the player picks a door (step 2/decision 1) then decides whether to switch doors (step 4/decision 2).
+This distinction is vital because in the second decision we have new information from Monty's reveal in step 3 that can help our win chances if we know to heed it.
+Also note there's implied randomness in the first 3 steps.
+That is, the prize door is set at random (step 1), the player picks their initial door at random (step 2/player decision 1), and Monty will occasionally reveal a goat at random (step 3).
+To clarify, randommization occurs in step 3 just a third of the time, specifically whenever the player first picked the prize door and thus leaves Monty to decide between one of two goats to reveal.

-The key parameters I've used to define the classical problem include that Monty reveals all except 1 remaining door to be a goat, and that there is 1 prize.
-Below we'll explore other criteria more in-depth, including the total number of doors in the game.
-Throughout, I've focused on studying game *win* frequencies, though I could just as easily have assessed loss frequencies.
-These outcomes are of course associated, since game outcome is a simple binary variable pointing to either win or loss for the player.

-Before we dive into the simulation code, I'll show a [pseudocode](https://en.wikipedia.org/wiki/Pseudocode) representation of the classic game.
-Pseudocode is simply a way of abstracting tasks to be coded while remaining language agnostic.
+Before we dive into the simulation code, I'll next show a [pseudocode](https://en.wikipedia.org/wiki/Pseudocode) outline of tasks the code needs to accomplish to simulate the game with classic parameters.
+Pseudocode is simply a way of abstracting coding tasks that has the convenience of being programming language-agnostic.
 For the Monty Hall simulation, the initial pseudocode might be something like:

 * run Monty_Hall_Game:
   + get door_indices from 1:ndoors